core-wg/senml-spec/draft-ietf-core-senml.md

 The SenML format can be extended with further custom fields.
 Both new base and regular fields are allowed.
 See
 {{iana-senml-label-registry}} for details.
-Implementations MUST ignore fields they don't recognize unless that field has a label name that ends with the '_' character in which case an error MUST be generated.
+Implementations MUST ignore fields they don't recognize.

 All SenML Records in a Pack MUST have the same version number.
 This is typically done by adding a Base Version field to only the first Record